sut-ai/notes/notebooks/6_search_in_continuous_spaces/index.md

 ![](Aspose.Words.153ba005-881a-4c4b-97e3-6ea90eff943d.003.jpeg)

-*Figure  SEQ Figure \\* ARABIC 1. reconstructed image after solving the optimization*
+*Figure1. reconstructed image after solving the optimization*

 # Types of optimization techniques
 An essential step to optimization technique is to categorize the optimization model since the algorithms used for solving optimization problems are customized as per the nature of the problem.
 Various optimization problem types are: